 - Intermedia: documentation of 5 to 10 projects, including a brief description of each work illustrated with embedded still images and supplemented by links to online media.
 The precise number of images varies according to the nature of the work; contact the School of Art, Art History, and Design with questions.

-The Office of Graduate Admissions notifies all applicants by mail of admission decisions.
+Graduate Admissions notifies all applicants by mail of admission decisions.

 Many graduates pursue careers that match their degree specializations, for example, commercial or graphic designer, conservation or museum curator or administrator, art educator, public artist, or community art center coordinator or instructor.